node-machine/rttc/README.md

 #### Strings

+`example: 'stuff'`

 #### Numbers

+`example: 323`

 #### Booleans

+`example: {}`

+#### Generic dictionaries

+`example: {}`

+The **generic dictionary** type is a dictionary type schema with no keys.

+Dictionaries that have been validated/coerced against the generic dictionary type:
++ will have no prototypal properties, getters, or setters, as well as a complete deficit of any other sort of deceit, lies, or magic
++ are guaranteed to be JSON-serializable, with a few additional affordances:
+  + normally, stringified JSON may contain `null` values.
+Instead, rttc removes `null` items from arrays and removes keys with `null` values from objects.
+  + normally, `Error` instances get stringified into empty objects.
+Instead, rttc turns them into human-readable strings by reducing them to their `.stack` property (this includes the error message and the stack trace w/ line numbers)
+  + normally, `RegExp` instances get stringified into empty objects.
+Instead, rttc turns them into human-readable strings like `'/some regexp/gi'`
+  + normally, `function()` instances get stringified into empty objects.
+Instead, rttc turns them into human-readable strings like `'function doStuff (a,b) { console.log(\'wow I can actually read this!\'); }'`

-#### Dictionaries
+#### Faceted dictionaries

+`example: {...}`

+The **faceted dictionary** type is any dictionary type schema with at least one key.
+Extra keys in the actual value that are not in the type schema will be stripped out.

-+ Dictionaries (i.e. plain old JavaScript objects like `{}`) in type schemas can be infinitely nested.
+Dictionary type schemas (i.e. plain old JavaScript objects nested like `{a:{}}`) can be infinitely nested.
 Type validation and coercion will proceed through the nested objects recursively.

 ```js
 {